Cathedral Of The Holy TrinityCurrently Open [Closes at 05:00 pm]

 People usually take around 2 Hrs to see Cathedral Of The Holy Trinity

-54.73% of people prefer to travel by car while visiting Cathedral Of The Holy Trinity
+71.3% of people prefer walking in order to reach Cathedral Of The Holy Trinity

 Wonderful church in every way.
 Interesting history and beautiful stained glass windows.